-9 A Specific Offender Population is defined as a group of individuals that share one or more common characteristics such as race, religion, ethnicity, language, gender, age, culture, sexual orientation and/or gender identity that would allow for the group to be considered culturally sensitive to the offender.
+11 A Specific Offender Population is defined as a group of individuals that share one or more common characteristics such as race, religion, ethnicity, language, gender, age, culture, sexual orientation and/or gender identity that would allow for the group to be considered culturally sensitive to the offender.

-- Training hours: The applicant shall have a minimum of 14 hours of SOP domestic violence offender training.
+- I. Requirements for Applicants Working towards SOP Approval: - A. Specific Offender Population applicants shall meet the following: - 1.
+Experiential criteria: The applicant shall have 50 face-to-face general client contact hours with that specific population.
+Based on the assessment of competencies by the SOP DVCS of the applicant, these hours can be demonstrated with court ordered domestic violence populations and non-court ordered domestic violence offender populations including other mental health or substance abuse services obtained under a valid DORA registration.
+All face-to-face hours acquired with domestic violence offenders shall be obtained by co-facilitating with an Approved Provider who is approved with that specific population, who is FOL or DVCS level. - 2.
+Training hours: The applicant shall have a minimum of 14 hours of SOP domestic violence offender training.
 In order to meet all required competencies, the DVCS may require additional training in areas where the applicant may need growth and improvement.
 SOP training hours may also be utilized in new or additional applications, in appropriate training categories. - 3.
-Competencies: The DVCS shall assess the applicant on the Specific Offender Population provider competencies. - 4.
+Competencies: The DVCS shall assess the applicant on the Specific Offender Population Provider competencies. - 4.
 Supervision: - a.
 The applicant must work under a DVCS who is approved to work with the Specific Offender Population (referred to as the SOP DVCS) while completing the application process. - b.
-The DVCS shall seek feedback from at a minimum the core MTT members (i.e. treatment provider, criminal justice supervising officer, treatment victim advocate) in order to assist in the assessment of applicant SOP competencies. - c.
+The DVCS shall seek feedback from at a minimum the core MTT members (i.e. treatment provider, criminal justice supervising officer, treatment victim advocate) in order to assist in the assessment of applicant SOP competencies.

+- c.
 The appropriate modality for supervision shall be determined by the DVCS based upon the competencies, training, education, and experience of the supervisee, as well as the treatment setting.
 Factors that shall be considered are community safety and offender needs, urban versus rural setting, and the availability of resources. - d.
 Specific Offender Population Domestic Violence Clinical Supervision hours may be in conjunction with supervision hour requirements of the Approved Provider or Applicant's DV supervision hours. - e.
 Modes of supervision may include individual or group supervision, direct observation and electronic (such as telephone, audio/videotape, teleconferencing, and Internet).
 At minimum, the initial supervision meeting must be face-to-face supervision at the beginning of the supervision relationship.
-Task force meetings are not an acceptable modality for supervision for SOP supervision or peer consultation.
+Task force meetings are not an acceptable modality for supervision for SOP supervision or peer consultation. - II.

-- II.
 Requirements for Approved SOP Provider: - A. Continued Supervision Requirements for SOP Approved Providers: - 1.
 Based on the level of approval, licensed and unlicensed Approved SOP Provider are required to have: - a.
 DV Clinical Supervision commensurate to the requirements for current Level of Approval, (e.g. Provisional, Entry).
 The DV Clinical Supervisor must also hold the same SOP approval. - b.
-Peer Consultation commensurate to the requirements for current Level of Approval, (e.g. Full Operating, DV Clinical Supervisor Levels).
+Peer Consultation commensurate to the requirements for current Level of Approval, (e.g. FOL, DVCS).
 The Peer Consultant must also hold the same SOP approval. - 2.
-SOP supervision or peer consultation, shall be conducted following Standards section 9.07, I, A, 4, b-e. - B. Continued Placement for Approved Specific Offender Population Approved Providers: - 1.
-All approved providers shall reapply for continued placement as determined by the Board. - 2.
-SOP approved providers must complete a portion of their continuing education to include topics on the SOP approved in.
+SOP supervision or peer consultation, shall be conducted following Standards section 9.07, I, A, 4, b-e.

+- B. Continued Placement for Approved Specific Offender Population Approved Providers: - 1.
+All Approved Providers shall reapply for continued placement every two years or as determined by the Board. - 2.
+SOP approved Providers must complete a portion of their continuing education to include topics on the SOP approved in.